-4 Introduction to course
+15 Introduction to workshop

 The slides contain speaking notes that you can view by pressing βSβ on the keyboard.